 Like other opioids, hydromorphone can be quite harmful when misused.
 The substance can negatively impact the mental and physical health of the person using it.

-The potential dangers of this drug are so pronounced that hydromorphone is classified as a schedule II controlled substance in the U.S. This indicates that while the drug has medical benefit, it also has a high risk of abuse 2.
-In fact, the Drug Enforcement Administration (DEA) reports that as many as 1 million people have abused hydromorphone at some point in their lifetime 2.
+The potential dangers of this drug are so pronounced that hydromorphone is classified as a schedule II controlled substance in the U.S. This indicates that while the drug has medical benefit, it also carries a high risk for abuse.2 In fact, the Drug Enforcement Administration (DEA) reports that as many as 1 million people have abused hydromorphone at some point in their lifetimes.2

 Hydromorphone, like other opioid painkillers, has a high prevalence of abuse.
-This is a major public health concern because of the multitude of medical issues associated with abusing opioids, as well as the risk of fatal overdose.
-The DEA reports that more than 18,000 people were treated in emergency departments for problems associated with its abuse in 2011 2.
-There were 19,000 deaths due to opioid-related overdose in 2014 alone 5.
+This is a major public health concern because of the multitude of medical issues associated with abusing opioids, as well as the risk of fatal overdoses.
+The DEA reports that more than 18,000 people were treated in emergency departments for problems associated with hydromorphone abuse in 2011.2 There were 19,000 deaths due to opioid-related overdose in 2014 alone.5

 While the drug has some inherent dangers (possible side effects) even when used as directed, the risk of harm significantly increases when: